-The term “cellular” is derived from the innovative way that networks of antenna towers provide seamless coverage, using a system of frequency zones or “cells”.
+The term “cellular” is derived from the innovative way that networks of antenna towers provide seamless coverage, using a system of frequency zones or “cells.”
 Each cell is serviced by a central antenna and defined by the associated transmission range.
-Increasing available bandwidth requires more cells and therefore, more antennas.
+Increasing available bandwidth requires more cells and, therefore, more antennas.

 Fiber-to-the-Antenna (FTTA) Advantages

 Other advantages of fiber-to-the-antenna technology relate to the shift from analog to digital.
-Due to signal losses, coax cable limited the distance between the antenna and base station to around 100 meters.
+Due to signal losses, coax cable limited the distance between the antenna and base station to as low as around 100 meters.
 Optical cabling can span up to 20 kilometers with minimal losses.
 This allows for central housing of base stations and other similar efficiencies in architecture.

 FTTA also provides improved energy consumption and signal integrity.
 Tower amplifiers are no longer required to combat the inherent noise floor of extended coax runs.
 The cooling of power amplifiers through air conditioning in a traditional base unit is replaced by ambient air cooling of the RRH, which significantly reduces the electrical power consumption of the system.